Attack on Titan: Lost Girls: Manga

 A manga adaptation by Ryōsuke Fuji began serialization in Kodansha's magazine Bessatsu Shōnen Magazine on August 9, 2015.
 The series ended in the June 2016 issue of the magazine on May 9, 2016.
 Kodansha compiled it in two volumes in 2016.

-In March 2016, Kodansha USA announced that they had licensed the series, and they released it in English in 2016 and 2017.
+In March 2016, Kodansha Comics announced that they had licensed the series, and they released it in English in 2016 and 2017.

 Volumes

 Anime

-The anime adaptation was released as three-part original anime DVD, along with the 24th, 25th, and 26th limited edition volumes of the original Attack on Titan manga, respectively.
-On May 2, 2022, it was announced that Attack on Titan's eight OVAs would be dubbed and released by Funimation and Crunchyroll weekly starting on May 8, 2022.
-The Lost Girls OVAs were released from June 12 to 26.
+The anime adaptation was released as three-part original animation DVD, along with the 24th, 25th, and 26th limited edition volumes of the original Attack on Titan manga, respectively.
+On December 15, 2021, it was announced that Attack on Titan's eight OADs would be released subtitled by Funimation and Crunchyroll on December 19, with the dubbed release following in 2022.
+On May 2, 2022, it was announced that the dub will be released weekly starting on May 8, 2022.
+The Lost Girls OADs were released from June 12 to 26.

-Episode list
+Episodes

 Reception

-Volume one of the manga reached 15th place on the weekly Oricon comic rankings, and sold a total of 80,619 copies.
+Volume one of the manga reached fifteenth place on the weekly Oricon comic rankings, and sold a total of 80,619 copies.